Shrimp Pan Fried Noodle

 • Cook the fresh egg noodles for 30 seconds.
 If using dried noodles, follow the cooking instructions on the package.
 Drain well.

-• In a wok, heat up 2 tbsp of oil and add the cooked noodles.
+• In a wok or pan, heat up 2 tablepsoons of oil over medium high heat and add the cooked noodles.
 Spread the noodles out evenly and into a circular shape.
-Cook for 2-3 minutes or until golden and crispy.
+Cook for 2 to 3 minutes or until golden and crispy.

-• Flip the noodles and add another tbsp of oil around the edge of the noodles.
-Swirl the noodles in the pan in a circular motion to distribute the oil.
-Cook for 2-3 minutes or until golden and crispy.
+• Flip the noodles and add another tablespoon of oil around the edge of the pan or wok.
+Swirl the noodles in a circular motion to distribute the oil.
+Cook for 2 to 3 minutes or until golden and crispy.
 Transfer to a plate and set aside.

 • To prepare the sauce, combine all the sauce ingredients in a small bowl.
 Mix together well.